HarshitP147/News-API-Project/Readme.md

 This is the basic version of project.
 In near future, I will add different queries for news and headlines for different countries and in different languages.

-### All suggestions and help from your side will always be welcome!!
+### All suggestions and help from your side will be welcome!!

 ## Thank you!